Cleveland Clinic logo

 Call your healthcare provider if:

-• You forgot to stop eating or to start your prep on time.
+• You forgot to stop eating or to start your prep on time

-• You’re having a severe reaction, such as severe abdominal pain.
+• You’re having severe abdominal pain

-• You think you won’t be able to finish the bowel prep.
+• You think you won’t be able to finish the bowel prep

 A note from Cleveland Clinic